BoltzExchange/boltz-backend/docs/README.md

 ---
 description: >-
   Boltz exposes a RESTful HTTP API that can be used to query information like supported pairs as well as to create and monitor swaps.
+All swap clients, like Boltz Web App, use Boltz API under the hood.
 cover: .gitbook/assets/boltz-backend_header.png
 coverY: 0
 ---